Sheila Valerie Graham1

 Major David Victor Bonsor was born on 7 March 1918.1 He was the son of Sir Reginald Bonsor, 2nd Bt. and Nancy Frances Walrond.1 He married Sheila Valerie Graham, daughter of Maj.-Gen. Sir Miles William Arthur Peel Graham and Lady Evelyn Catherine King, on 14 July 1945.1 He died on 1 March 2008 at age 89.2

-Major David Victor Bonsor was educated at Eton College, Eton, Berkshire, England.1 He fought in the Second World War.1 He gained the rank of Major in the service of the Grenadier Guards.1 He was decorated with the award of Military Cross (M.C.).1 He lived in 2003 at Little Stocks, Aldbury, Hertfordshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Major in the Grenadier Guards.1 He fought in the Second World War.1 He was awarded the Military Cross (M.C.)1 He lived in 2003 at Little Stocks, Aldbury, Hertfordshire, EnglandG.1

 Children of Major David Victor Bonsor and Sheila Valerie Graham